hockyg/plumed-tutorial-force2/INSTRUCTIONS.md

 Plot the free energy surface from the GRID or after using sum_hills to compute the surface, and zero the potential at the left minimum.
 What do you notice about the other minimum and barrier?

 ![Pulling on a double well, sampled by metadynamics](figs/masterclass-22-15-doublewell_metad.jpg)

+### Ligand dissociation from a membrane protein system

+In the following, we illustrate how Plumed can be used to probe ligand-protein interactions in a constant force set-up mimicking single-molecule force spectroscopy experiments that can produce such forces from the pN to the nN regime.
+On purpuse, we apply it here to a large system comprising the ghrelin receptor GHSR embedded in a model infinite lipid bilayer and solvated by water molecules.
+All input files necessary to run these simulations are available here XX.
+Given the system size, and required simulation lengths, it is highly recommended that you perform these simulations on a cluster, preferably on GPUs.
+Note that these simulations can well be run on a laptop or desktop computer, but you will be limited to quite short simulation times which would require the use of much larger forces to see dissociation within a short time window.

+We start by giving a little bit of context on the system chosen for this example, which is shown in the figure below:

+ [Figure prot and definition of CVs]